How do I update my business address?

 Special rule for transfer of cost employers

-Receiving copies of relevant claim information
+Receiving relevant claim information

 What is a business’s duty of confidentiality?